jaysoo/jaysoo.ca/_posts/2015-11-21-avoid-unnecessary-indirection.markdown

 Does this mean the refactored code is *necessarily worse*?
 No, I don't think so.
 And it's not necessarily better either.
 It really depends on the requirements and personal preference.
 The refactored code might capture the state transitions and colour requirements in a more cohesive manner.
-It might increase the ease of extension, depending on what are are extending.
+It might even increase the ease of extension.

 One thing is for certain, the refactored code is more complex than the original.
 What might look like clean code initially (small functions/methods, no switch statements, etc.) might not be desirable.